vacp2p/rfc/content/docs/rfcs/72/README.md

 - Information about the keystore SHOULD be stored in the metadata.
 - The declaration of `application`, `version`, and `appIdentifier` COULD occur in the metadata.

-`application` : current application
+`application` : current application, MUST be a string

-`version` : application version
+`version` : application version, MUST be a string

-`appIdentifier`: application identifier
+`appIdentifier`: application identifier, MUST be a string

 ## Credentials:
 The Waku RLN credentials MUST consist of a `membershipHash` and `WakuCredential`